sodadata/docs/soda-sql/documentation/sql_metrics.md

 ## Column metrics

 Use **column metrics** to define tests in your scan YAML file that apply to specific columns in a table during a scan.
+See [Examples by metric]({% link soda-sql/examples/examples-by-metric.md %}) for example configurations.

 Where a column metric references a valid or invalid value, or a limit, use the metric in conjunction with a **column configuration**.
 A Soda SQL scan uses the value of a column configuration key to determine if it should pass or fail a test.
 See [example](#example-test-using-a-column-metric) below.